The RMS Carpathia Archival Collection: A Legacy of Ocean Travel & Titanic’s Rescue Ship

 Passengers Relaxing on Deck in the Pentland Firtil.
 GGA Image ID # 1417d71b18

-And the same care which is taken to ensure safety characterizes the pains taken to secure the comfort of passengers.
-The table is liberal, the stewards well trained and ample in number, so that the food and service will win the admiration of each class of voyager just as the “Cunard table” on the other vessels of the North Atlantic fleet, whether first, second or third class, is justly famous for its excellence and variety.
+And the same care taken to ensure safety characterizes the pains taken to secure the comfort of passengers.
+The table is liberal, the stewards well trained and ample in number, so that the food and service will win the admiration of each class of voyager just as the "Cunard table" on the other vessels of the North Atlantic fleet, whether first, second or third class, is justly famous for its excellence and variety.

 Breakfast, at 8 o'clock.—